 After months of being bare of their cloaks of green, the trees are finally able to put on their brand new outfits for the year.
 Nature wakes up from its slumber and pumps life into the surroundings.
 Birds seem to be singing happier songs.
 Flowers bloom and the gardens once again become colourful.
 The queen bee builds herself a new abode.
 The sun smiles broadly and the biting winter waves finally bid farewell.
 The time of the year when people welcome life with a freshened enthusiasm: spring.
+In our country, the month of Falgun marks the arrival of Bashanta.
+And the people welcome it with as much fervour and eagerness as Mother Nature.
+While Mother Nature is getting busy in colouring everything with different hues of green, yellow, red and so many more colours, people get busy in celebrations to welcome the new warmth.

 People shed their multiple layers of clothing and do not cower against the harsh winter waves anymore.
 One will know that spring has arrived in our country from all the yellow around them.
 And the yellow is not due to the courtesy of the new blooming flowers only; it is also because of our age old tradition of donning yellow on the first day of Falgun.